Optimal recruitment process: from search to hiring

 Introduction

 In an increasingly competitive labor market, mastering each stage of the recruitment process has become a strategic issue for organizations of all sizes.
-According to a 2025 DARES study, the average cost of a failed recruitment represents between 30,000 and 50,000 € for an SME, not counting impacts on productivity and team cohesion.
-From defining the need to signing the employment contract, each phase must be planned, structured, and equipped.
-This article provides you with a comprehensive guide to building an effective recruitment process, compliant with legal requirements and fully digitalized.
+According to a DARES 2025 study, the average cost of a failed recruitment represents between €30,000 and €50,000 for an SME, not counting impacts on productivity and team cohesion.
+From defining the need to signing the employment contract, each phase must be thought through, structured and tooled.
+This article offers you a comprehensive guide to building an effective recruitment process, compliant with legal requirements and fully digitalized.

 ---

-Build the job description and ideal candidate profile
+Building the job description and ideal candidate profile

 The job description must go beyond simple titles.
 It must include:

-- Essential duties with a priority order
+- Essential missions with an order of priority

 - Technical skills (hard skills) and behavioral skills (soft skills) required

-Calibrate the sourcing strategy
+Calibrating the sourcing strategy

 - General job boards (Indeed, Pôle Emploi / France Travail) for operational profiles in volume